AntonisAk/Softeng24-42/README.md

 ## Important Notes ⚠️

 - The frontend UI is designed for operators only.
 When logging in, ensure your username matches an operator account, otherwise features like charts won't be rendered.
-- Administrative functions are accessible through the CLI interface only.